+Tottenham have moved back to fifth on the Premier League table with a 2-0 win over Liverpool at Anfield.
 Spurs deserved maximum points from the match as they took it right up to and away from a Reds outfit who did not provide that attacking presence which had been so prominent in recent matches.

 Rafael van der Vaart got the opener in the ninth minute with a neat finish before Luka Modric converted a 56th-minute penalty to see off Kenny Dalglish and his men who had not lost in their five previous outings.

 Venue: Anfield, LiverpoolCrowd: 44,893 Referee: Howard Webb Yellow cards:LIV - Luis Suarez 20', John Flanagan 70' TOT - Sandro 45'

 GOAL Tottenham kicked off the match with an early goal after dominating the opening stages and it came via Rafael van der Vaart who controlled the ball on the edge of the area from a poor Liverpool clearance before volleying home past Pepe Reina in the ninth minute.

 The midfield was particularly congested as both sides tried to close each other down after Spurs' dominant start but the match eventually opened up when Liverpool were given more room to move.

 Andy Carroll had a great chance to put Liverpool on level terms in the 38th minute when Martin Skrtel floated a ball to the back post from the right but the striker's header was off target in an uncustomary piece of play from the former Newcastle United man.

 There were no out-and-out chances to speak of in the remainder of the first half as Tottenham kept themselves ahead of the Reds, both on the scoreboard and terms of possession.